Here Are the Best DIY Home Security Systems

 Abode Security Packages & Cameras

 In terms of equipment, Abode offers the typical do-it-yourself selection of intrusion protection and alarms, plus a few different indoor camera and home automation options.
-It doesn’t have a carbon monoxide detector or an outdoor camera, which might be dealbreakers for some people.
+It doesn’t have a carbon monoxide detector, which might be a dealbreaker for some people.
 However, the Abode hub supports Z-wave, Zigbee, Google Assistant and Amazon Alexa, so you can find plenty of compatible third-party devices.

 Abode Monitoring Service

 Abode offers affordable plans for both self-monitoring and professional monitoring.
 Self-monitoring through the mobile app is free, which is unusual.
 Many security providers will charge at least a nominal fee for full access to mobile app monitoring.
-There’s also a $7/mo. self-monitoring plan that includes cellular backup if the home wifi network goes down.
-Professional monitoring starts around $16.66/mo., and you can even get on-demand short-term professional monitoring for if you only need it now and then.
+There’s also a. self-monitoring plan that includes video storage for seven days.
+Professional monitoring starts around $20 per month, and you can even get on-demand short-term professional monitoring for if you only need it now and then.

 Why Abode is the Best for Self-Monitoring